 We now watch more and more ‘tv’ not on the TV but on tablets, smartphones and computers than most ever thought possible.
 Video is important to us.
 Twitter’s Vine introduced us to the world of 6 second video snippets that are infinitely more shareable than most YouTube clips but in 2013 Instagram offered a rival by adding video to its already successful visual platform and with more capabilities.
 Instagram videos can be easily posted to other social sites, including Facebook, enjoying auto-play on timelines and lasting up to 9 seconds longer than Vine videos.

 And what about 123-reg – How did we progress in 2013?

 Well we extended our Premium Domain service to allow customers to take advantage and list for sale their old but goal domain names.
 We also launched cloud servers to offer flexibility alongside even more computing power.
-With the year drawing to a close we have also made great in-roads into domain name propogation lags with much improved time to live configurations and our first stage of the 123-reg mobile-ready website has gone live making domain name searching and buying a much more pleasant experience on smaller devices.
-We launched the new look 123-reg Content Hub and went live with our viral Customer Service video.
+With the year drawing to a close we have also made great in-roads into domain name propagation lags with much improved time to live configurations and our first stage of the 123-reg mobile-ready website has gone live making domain name searching and buying a much more pleasant experience on smaller devices.
+We launched the new look 123-reg Content Hub.

 So 2013 may not go down in the annals of technology history as a new era, but it certainly broke new ground and the results for much of it are yet to come with 2014 offering some very exciting possibilities indeed.